InfamousMusicify/Thermodynamic/README.md

 __Warnings and more info:__

-    * Cryo-Nova and Azide will blow holes straight thru bedrock/command blocks/ and everything near the center of the blast.
+    * Azide will melt thru bedrock and a few other things near the center of the blast.

     * When using /trigger thermodynamic click the desired setting, a msg will pop up, click the new msg to edit the setting.
       You have 60 seconds to edit a setting before it switches back to choosing a setting.
     * Each Armorstand will be killed after 5 minutes for performance and stopping certain edge case bugs.

-    * Bombs placed at the bottom or top of the world at world limit will not trigger.  cant detect magma, cmds fail.
+    * Bombs placed at the bottom or top of the world at world limit might fail to trigger.  cant detect magma, cmds fail.
+      If it does trigger and you are within 9 blocks of the void, some of the fill commands might fail and you might waste some ammo...

 [How to Install a Datapack](https://www.planetminecraft.com/blog/how-to-download-and-install-minecraft-data-packs/)